7 Reasons Why Your Cat Buries Their Head (The Surprising Details)

 7. Toxin Exposure

-If your cat’s sensitive nose, eyes, or mouth was exposed to toxins, it can lead to then burying their face.
+If your cat’s sensitive nose, eyes, or mouth is exposed to toxins, it can lead to them burying their face.
 Often, this is because their face hurts.
 However, it can be difficult to tell if a cat is in pain or not.
 Often, cats are great at hiding any weaknesses, including pain.
 This comes from the days before their domestication when showing weakness could lead to attacks from predators.

 Depending on the toxin, the exact symptoms can vary.
 However, often, there will be other symptoms.
 You may also know that your cat got into something potentially toxic.
 Either way, we recommend visiting the vet if you believe your cat has been exposed to toxins.
 Toxins can be very serious, and the damage can sometimes occur a while after exposure.